April 14, 2026

 The 6 Challenge Categories

 Every picoCTF challenge falls into one of six categories.
-Each maps to a real cybersecurity domain, and each requires a different skillset and toolset.
-Here is what each one involves:
+Each maps to a real cybersecurity domain and asks for a different skillset and toolset.
+Here is the lay of the land:

 General Skills